Chinese Camp, California

 Chinese Camp is a census-designated place (CDP) in Tuolumne County, California, United States.
-The population was 126 at the 2010 census, down from 146 at the 2000 census.
+The population was 90 at the 2020 census, down from 126 at the 2010 census, which was down from 146 at the 2000 census.
 It lies in the grassy foothills of the Sierra Nevada near the southern end of California's Gold Country.

 Chinese Camp is California Historical Landmark #423, since 1949.